Last Updated: January 10, 2025

 Clinical Features of DRPLA

-The clinical manifestations of DRPLA include myoclonic epilepsy (a form of epilepsy associated with involuntary muscle twitching: myoclonus), ataxia, dementia, loss of coordination and choreoathetosis (occurrence of involuntary movements in combination with chorea which itself refers to irregular, rapid, uncontrolled, and excessive movements).
+The cardinal clinical manifestations of DRPLA include myoclonic epilepsy (a form of epilepsy associated with involuntary muscle twitching: myoclonus), ataxia, dementia, loss of coordination and choreoathetosis (occurrence of involuntary movements in combination with chorea which itself refers to irregular, rapid, uncontrolled, and excessive movements), as well as psychiatric manifestations.
 All of these manifesting symptoms are due to the significant reduction in tissues of the brain and spinal chord.
 Observations in numerous patients has revealed that the pallidoluysian degeneration is more severe than the dentatorubral degeneration in the juvenile-onset disorder and the reverse is true for the late adult-onset disorder.